Lightyear (film): Plot

-Aided by the original Sox, Buzz and the cadets escape Zurg's ship and set it to self-destruct.
+Aided by Zurg's Sox, Buzz and the cadets escape Zurg's ship and set it to self-destruct.
 On their return to the planet via a crash landing, Zurg attacks and takes the fuel for himself.
-Buzz is forced to shoot the fuel, causing an explosion that seemingly kills Zurg.
+Buzz ejects to shoot the fuel, causing an explosion that seemingly kills Zurg.
 With the fuel gone, Buzz finally accepts T'Kani Prime as his home.
-Burnside arrests the group with the intention of detaining them for their reckless actions, but relents in light of Buzz's bravery against the robot armada.
-Allowed to revive the Space Ranger Corps, Buzz unexpectedly selects Izzy, Mo, Darby, and Sox as his trainees.
-With a new fuel crystal created using the computer left behind during the mutiny, Buzz and his team embark on a new adventure.
+Burnside arrests the group with the intention of detaining them for their actions, but relents in light of Buzz's bravery against the robot armada.
+Allowed to revive the Space Ranger Corps, Buzz selects Izzy, Mo, Darby, and Sox as his team.
+With a new fuel crystal, Buzz and his team embark on a mission to investigate an unknown signal from the Gamma Quadrant of sector 4.

-In a post-credits scene, Zurg floats in space, alive.
+In a post-credits scene, Zurg is shown to have survived the explosion.